chenpanliao/cccR/README.md

 License
 ----

-cccR is an R package focus on color contrastcalculation for behavioral ecologists.
+cccR is an R package focus on color contrast calculation for behavioral ecologists.

 Copyright (C) 2013-2014  Chen-Pan Liao

 This program is free software: you can redistribute it and/or modify